djm4686/TeamRPS/README.md

 While the game is active players may vote() for a team and either rock, paper, or scissors.
 Players can vote() multiple times, each time paying the betAmount specified in the contract.
 Players may vote for any combination of teams and gestures.
 This means that you can vote for both the red team and the blue team at the same time.
 There are three reasons you may want to vote for both teams: to recover obvious losses, to hedge your bet, or to sabotage the team you don't want to win.
 Votes are publicly viewable, but are immutable and cannot be changed.

+Note: You may not vote more than 100 times per game.
+This is to prevent out-of-gas exceptions when calling withdrawWinnings()

 A winner is determined once the game becomes inactive.
 The votes for each gesture for each team are summed, and the winning vote is that team's gesture.
 The team with the "better" gesture is the winner.

 Example: